swaptacular/swpt_accounts/protocol.rst

    sender's account after the requested amount has been secured.
 This can be a negative number.

+Implementations MAY decide to ignore `PrepareTransfer`_ messages whose timestamps are too far in the past.

 TODO: mention the greedy way this thing should work.

 Before sending a message to this actor, the sender MUST create a